 ‘Friend who comes to the rescue’ is a role.

-A robber is a role, and it can symbolize the taking of something valuable, or, as a role played by the dreamer it can symbolize ways that the dreamer steals from herself or cheats himself.
+A robber is a role, and in dreams it can symbolize taking something valuable or feeling like you can’t have what you want by going about getting it the right away.
+Or, as a role played by the dreamer, it can symbolize ways a person cheats or undermines herself.

 Roles in dreams are important.
 Dreams are stories, and stories are built around roles.

 Personal narratives structure our lives, including the roles we play in society and how we perceive our place in it.
 Personal narratives can be a touchy subject, and dreams can infringe when they present contrary or alternative points of view than the ego’s.
 Imagine the inflated ego shown itself in a dream as a beggar or clown.
 It’s satire that pokes holes in a big ego by showing how ridiculous it looks.

 On the other hand, imagine the humble ego that dreams about itself as a monk or drifter who wants nothing from anyone.
 It summarizes the ego’s self-image or aspiration for what it wants to be like.

 The roles characters play in dream-stories are well-thought and deliberate, and understanding why is a great exercise in self-reflection and -awareness.
 Dreams guide the ego to understanding its true role as an offspring of the unconscious mind that expresses the parent (the unconscious) through itself.
 The unconscious is the soil from which the conscious mind grows, like a plant or tree.
 The narratives we live begin as ideas in that collective, original mind, which are then expressed through us, people, and the choices we make as we grow (or not).